RafhaelBraga/SpringBatch/README.md

 -  :lock: Schedule a batch to encode data from field "senha1" to "senha2" (Table senhas).
 -  :lock: Schedule a batch to encode data from field "cpf" to "cpf" (Table pessoas).
-- :page_facing_up: List all passwords
+- :page_facing_up: List all passwords.

 ## Tech